ProvTools/prov-cpl/README.md

 # About the Library
-A breif overview of the main modules and API functions for the purpose of the fake new provenance project.
+A breif overview of the main modules and API functions for the purpose of the fake news provenance project.

 ## Modules